top of page

 The Fall of the Old Regime and the Rise of New Ideas

 Before the revolution, France was ruled by an absolute monarchy.
-Power was concentrated in the hands of the king and the privileged classes, while most people had little say in government.
+Power was concentrated in the hands of the king and the privileged classes.
+Most people had little say in government.
 The revolution began in 1789 as a response to widespread inequality, economic hardship, and demands for political representation.

 Key ideas that emerged during this period include: